Pennsylvania

 Foundation repair cost factors and planning ranges

-Minor work often covers isolated crack repair or early focused corrections.
+Minor work often covers one stable crack or a focused early repair.

 These are planning ranges for Scranton-area homeowners, not quotes.
-Actual pricing depends on the movement pattern, repair method, access, and whether drainage or moisture control also needs to be addressed.
+Actual pricing depends on access, repair method, how much runoff-linked pressure is present, and whether drainage work also needs to be part of the fix.

 How to reduce future foundation problems